In this edition of Embedded Vision Insights:

 |LETTER FROM THE EDITOR|

-Thanks as always for your support of the Embedded Vision Alliance, and for your interest in and contributions to embedded vision technologies, products and applications.
-I welcome your emailed suggestions on what the Alliance can do better, as well as what else the Alliance can do, to better service your needs.
+And speaking of Summits, mark your calendars now for next spring's event, currently scheduled to take place on April 30, 2015 at the Santa Clara (California) Convention Center.
+Thanks for your support of the Embedded Vision Alliance, and for your interest in and contributions to embedded vision technologies, products and applications.
+As always, I welcome your suggestions on what the Alliance can do to better service your needs.

 Embedded Vision Summit Technical Presentation: "Using Synthetic Image Generation to Reduce the Cost of Vision Algorithm Development," Clark Dornan, Next Century Corporation

 Industrial Automation and Embedded Vision: A Powerful Combination

 Imagination Technologies to Showcase Latest Graphics and GPU Compute Technologies at SIGGRAPH 2014

 MakerBot Expands 3D Printing & Scanning Ecosystem with Exclusive Partnership with Innovative 3D Vision Company SoftKinetic

 Qualcomm Announces New Ultra HD Processor for TVs and Set-Top-Boxes